Introduction to PostgreSQL Backup

 psql -1 postgres < myBackupFile

-For dumping all the databases in the current database server to a file you can use pg_dumpall utility program and provide the default database while restoration.
+For dumping all the databases in the current database server to a file, you can use the pg_dumpall utility program and provide the default database while restoration.

 Conclusion – PostgreSQL Backup

-We can dump our database, so that backup is available in the near future to restore the database in case of any problem with data available from the database using pg_dump in PostgreSQL.
-Other methods such as File system level backup and Continuous archiving can also be used to keep the backup of your PostgreSQL database.
+We can dump our database so that a backup is available in the near future to restore the database in case of any problem with data available from the database using pg_dump in PostgreSQL.
+You can utilize other methods, including File system level backup and Continuous archiving, to maintain backups of your PostgreSQL database.

 Recommended Articles